-Shoreline Metro provided fixed route bus and paratransit services to over 565,000 passengers in the Shoreline Metro service area in 2017.
+Shoreline Metro provided fixed route bus and paratransit services to nearly 680,000 passengers in the Shoreline Metro service area in 2019.
 Shoreline Metro's inventory of revenue vehicles and capital assets include the following:

+- 22 fixed route buses

+- 10 paratransit vehicles

-- 23 fixed route buses (with five replacement buses estimated to be delivered in 2019); - 11 paratransit vehicles; - 5 support vehicles; - Various pieces of equipment; - One (1) facility that houses administration, maintenance, and storage (bus garage); and - One (1) facility that serves as the transfer station.
+- 5 support vehicles

+- Various pieces of equipment

+- One (1) facility that houses administration, maintenance, and storage (bus garage); and

+- One (1) facility that serves as the transfer station.